cloudflare/mcp-server-cloudflare/README.md

 ## Paid Features

-Some features may require a paid Cloudflare Workers plan:
+Some features may require a paid Cloudflare Workers plan.
+Ensure your Cloudflare account has the necessary subscription level for the features you intend to use.

 Ensure your Cloudflare account has the necessary subscription level for the features you intend to use.